Wiki Page Content

 Processed images may have elements previously identified.
 The previously identified elements will be indicated by element numbers on the element in the image.

+Repeat the above operation to identify additional elements.
 When you finish identifying all the elements on the image, click the Submit button at the bottom of the page.
 The database will be updated and the image will be labeled Processed.
 If all the images for the cluster/panel have been processed, the images for the next cluster/panel will display.
 If all the images for the cluster/panel have not been processed, the next Unprocessed image will be made the Active image.

 "Next Element Number"